BC-CSCI1103/f20/resources/systemsetup.md

    ```

    <details><summary>This should return something like <tt>/usr/local/bin/apm</tt>.
 If it doesn't, open this item.</summary>

-> If it doesn't, it means that Atom didn't install the `apm` and `atom` shell commands for you.
+   If you didn't see <tt>/usr/local/bin/apm</tt>, it means that Atom didn't install the `apm` and `atom` shell commands for you.
 You may have failed to move Atom to the `Applications` folder.
 If so, try again.
-Then open Atom then under the *Atom* menu item select *Install Shell Commands*.
+Then open Atom then under the *Atom* menu item select <b>Install Shell Commands</b>.
 Then exit Atom.
 </details>

    Now type